tuzig/www.tuzig.com/content/pages/home.md

 development and design solutions for both non-profit and for-profit organizations as well.

-I prefer to spend my time in front of VIM as I believe it the most effective way to use my time.
-However, sometimes in the life of an organization when it's more effective to lead from the meeting room.
+I prefer to spend my time in front of VIM as I enjoy coding and it's the most effective way to use my time.
+I am a full stack developer who prefer scenario based design and test driven development.
+I am also a very active open source contributor and I grok open communities.

+groking both AngularJS and servers However, rarely in the life of an organization it's more effective to lead from the meeting room.
-Times like inception or startegic inflaction point, when it's easy to develop a better system.
+When a startup just starts or goes through startegic inflaction points I can be more effective , when it's easy to develop a better system.